IR0NSIGHT/IRN_modules/README.md

 Ambient Battle is trigger activated.

+### issues:
+- lights/tracers might not be visible during day
+- lights/tracers might not be visible in heavily illuminated areas or from far away (light engine problem).
+Easy fix is to use "Blackout" to kill all lights.
+- tracers might not work in a dedicated server Multiplayer environment. cause is unknown.

 ## Blackout
-core code made by Dedmen.
+core code provided by Dedmen.
 Will kill (almost) all lights in specified radius. trigger activated.

-Known exceptions are the Tanoa streetlights that hang on powerline-poles.
+### issues:
+- unknown streetlight classes will be ignored
+- tanoa powerline pole lamps survive
+- some lights like gasstation and hospital cant be killed
+- unknown behaviour for JIP players